As an Amazon Associate we earn from qualifying purchases.

 - Medium: 135⁰-144⁰F, up to 4 hours

 Cooking Tenderloin Steaks

 Tenderloins are not as fatty and do not get heat from the melting fat for cooking.
 However, they are easily cooked, which is why they can easily overcook.
 The optimum range of temperatures for this kind of steak will be slightly lower, while the timing will be the same.

-Most people like their tenderloin steak rare to medium-rare, which requires temperature ranges of 120⁰ Fahrenheit and 128⁰ Fahrenheit.
-For a well-done tenderloin steak, you can keep the temperature at 156⁰ Fahrenheit for up to three hours.
+Most people like their tenderloin steak rare to medium rare, which requires temperature ranges of 120⁰-134⁰ Fahrenheit.
+For a well-done tenderloin steak, you can keep the temperature at 156⁰ Fahrenheit for up to 3 hours.